WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10251-SF-Symbols-in-UIKit-and-AppKit.md

 Learn how you can create colorized symbols with SF Symbols 3 and customize them to match the visual design of your app’s interface.
 We’ll take you through the latest UIKit and AppKit APIs for integrating colorized symbols, as well as best practices for implementation.

-To get the most out of this session, we recommend watching “Introducing SF Symbols” from WWDC19.

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)